-Harry Callahan (Clint Eastwood, Unforgiven) is a San Francisco cop assigned to capture a vicious serial killer (Andrew Robinson, Charley Varrick) who calls himself “The Scorpio Killer.”
-When conventional methods prove to be ineffective, Callahan decides to the ignore the rules and go after the vicious criminal using his own “techniques.”
+“Dirty Harry” Callahan (Clint Eastwood, Unforgiven) is a San Francisco cop assigned to capture a vicious serial killer (Andrew Robinson, Charley Varrick) nicknamed “The Scorpio Killer.”
+When conventional methods prove to be ineffective, Callahan decides to the ignore the rules and go after the psychopath using his own “techniques.”

 Reaction & Thoughts:

-The film’s pace is fantastic, and there are many eye-popping moments along the way.
-This is familiar ground for Siegel, who spent most of his career making gritty films.
-It’s no shock that he’s able to infuse the story with contagious energy.
-He also gets a superb performance out of Eastwood.
-This is the fourth of the five films Eastwood made with Siegel.
-Eastwood has always acknowledged Siegel’s influence on his own directorial ventures — they do make a marvelous director-actor team.
+Dirty Harry is brilliantly put together.
+The film’s pace is fantastic, and there are many eye-popping moments along the way (courtesy of cinematographer Bruce Surtees, Lenny).
+Director Siegel spent most of his career making gritty crime films (e.g. Madigan, Charley Varrick, etc.), so it’s no surprise that he’s able to infuse the story with contagious energy.
+Siegel also gets superb performances out of the great cast.

-The jazzy score by Lalo Schifrin (Cool Hand Luke and The Amityville Horror) is irresistible.
-Yes, it screams “we-are-in-the-70s,” but it really elevates a couple of scenes to a higher level of excitement.
-Also, cinematographer Bruce Surtees (Play Misty for Me and The Outlaw Josey Wales) does a great job capturing San Francisco’s cosmopolitan atmosphere.
+The sturdy and jazzy score by award-winning composer Lalo Schifrin (Cool Hand Luke and The Amityville Horror) is irresistible.
+Yes, it screams “we-are-in-the-1970s,” but it really elevates a couple of scenes to a higher level of excitement.
+The movie wouldn’t have worked as well as it did without Schifrin’s contributions.

 Conclusions & Final Thoughts:

-I have always enjoyed the movie.
-Although not everyone’s cup of tea, Dirty Harry can be a lot of fun if you don’t think about it too much.
-Also starring Josef Sommer (Witness), John Vernon (Animal House) as The Mayor, and Harry Guardino (Lovers and Other Strangers) as Eastwood’s boss.
+Although it’s not everyone’s cup of tea, Dirty Harry can be a lot of fun if you don’t think about it too much.
+If you’re able to put its morally dubious message aside, you’ll enjoy the film’s many exciting action set-pieces.
+P.S.
 Director Don Siegel has a cameo as a pedestrian.
 Color, 102 minutes, Rated R.

 Followed by Magnum Force (1973)